TriplyDB/Documentation/docs/triply-client-js/index.md

 ### Using the Atom text editor (recommended)

-The Atom text editor provides advanced support for programming in TypeScript, which makes it easier to use Triply Client by showing typing feedback in the editor and offering autocomplete suggestions:
+The Atom text editor provides advanced support for programming in TypeScript, which makes it easier to use TriplyDB-js by showing typing feedback in the editor and offering autocomplete suggestions:

 1. Install the [Atom](https://atom.io) text editor.